-We recently launched five Litigation websites.
+We launched five Litigation websites.

-On the surface, the five law firms seemed relatively similar — dynamic boutiques led by tough, trial-oriented killers who routinely give opposing counsel the fight of their lives.
+On the surface, all five law firms seemed relatively similar — dynamic boutiques led by tough, trial-oriented killers who routinely give opposing counsel the fight of their lives.
 But they were each much more than that.
 Each firm’s brand needed to showcase its unique style, approach, personality, and differentiation.

 More than just a logo, a Brand is the promise a firm makes to the marketplace.
 It’s the whole package, i.e. the strategy, theme, layout, graphics, headlines, tag line, logo, etc.